 Ride At Hidden Mesa Open Space and Trail

-Hidden Mesa is in Franktown, right next to Castle Rock in Douglas County, and has 4.7 miles of hiking trails (or biking trails – you decide!).
+Hidden Mesa is in Franktown, right next to Castle Rock in Douglas County, and has 4.7 miles of hiking and biking trails.
 Watch for deer, elk, fox, and the prairie dogs that love the Front Range.

 The trails connect a meadow to a mesa, with some moderate and some challenging, so there’s something for everyone.
 The park also has a production-orchard and a picnic shelter for a pleasant lunch spot.

 Sip tea in a historic, Scottish-inspired castle

 Head to a real castle, not far from Castle Rock!
 Cherokee Castle was built in the 1920s and made to resemble a Scottish castle built in 1450.
 Now, visitors can tour the castle or have an elegant tea there.